Svarsha12/deep-learning-challenge/README.md

 The overall results of the deep learning model- Loss: 0.5555146336555481, Accuracy: 0.723498523235321.
 It is clear that there is room for improvement to reach the target accuracy of 90%.
 This suggests that while the model is able to learn from the data to some extent, it is not capturing the complexity or patterns sufficiently to reach the desired performance.
 The reported loss value indicates that there is still significant error in the predictions made by the model.
-To enhance the model's performance, there  are  alternative approach like Convolutional Neural Networks (CNNs).
+To optimize model I added more neurons to a hidden layer.Added more hidden layers.increasing the number of values for each bin.
+Still I got the samre result.To enhance the model's performance, there  are  alternative approach like Convolutional Neural Networks (CNNs).
 Different approach are for different types of data, like CNNs is for image or video recognition.
 The model Fully Connected Neural Networks (FCNNs) we used is for structured/tabular data.
 So this is the best approach for deep learning model.